pingcap/docs-cn/FAQ.md

 - If the throughputs are not enough, you can add both TiDB nodes and TiKV nodes.

 ### Monitor

+Should I deploy the TiDB monitoring framework (Prometheus + Grafana) on a standalone machine or on multiple machines?
+What is the recommended CPU and memory?

+The monitoring machine is recommended to use standalone deployment.
+It is recommended to use 8 core CPU, 32 GB+ memory and 500 GB+ hard disk.

 #### The monitor can't show all the metrics.